-CAG Comment Management Replies A. Comments on Financial Position Other Non-Current Financial Assets (Note 5) - Rs.
-2422.10 lakh Fixed Deposits amounting to Rs 512.86 lakh having an original maturity period of less than 12 months have been disclosed under the head 'Non- Current -Other Financial Assets' instead of showing it under the 'Current Financial Assets - Other Bank Balances' in violation of Schedule III to the Companies Act, 2013.
-This has resulted in overstatement of 'Other Non-Current Financial Assets' by Rss 512.86 lakh and understatement of 'Current Financial Assets -Other Bank Balances' to the same extent.
-Since rent agreement with DMRC is for more than 1 year and such fixed deposit is pledged with DMRC therefore the Company has disclosed the same as non-current.
-However comments of Audit have been noted and necessary accounting treatment will made in next Year Financial Statements.
+Comments of Comptroller and Auditor General Management Reply A. Comments on Financial Position Since the rent agreement with DMRC is for a period of more than Other Non-Current Financial Assets (Note 5) - ₹2422.10 lakh one year and the related term deposit is mortgaged to DMRC, the company has shown it as a non-current item.
+Fixed Deposits amounting to ₹512.86 lakh having an original maturity period of less than 12 months have been disclosed under the head 'Non-Current -Other Financial Assets' instead of showing it under the 'Current Financial Assets -Other Bank Balances' in violation of Schedule III to the Companies Act, 2013.
+This has resulted in overstatement of 'Other Non-Current Financial Assets' by ₹512.86 lakh and understatement of 'Current Financial Assets -Other Bank Balances' to the same extent.
+Although the auditor's comments have been noted and necessary accounting corrections will be made in the financial statements for the next year.